mrgigabyte/proxybot/README.md

 * You can now view the list of users you've blocked!
 By typing `/viewblocklist.` The list will contain their `@username/nickname`
 * You can check your status whether you're currently available or unavailable by typing `/checkstatus`
 * `/help` command is also there for admins to see all the available commands
+* `/viewnicknames` to view all the nicknames of the users along with their first names.
+* `/viewblockmessage` and `/setblockmessage` to view and set the block message that the user will see once he/she is blocked

 ## How it works
 ### Basic Functionality